-It is a neural tube defect, defective fusion of one or more posterior arches with resultant protrusion of the spinal canal.
-Spina bifida is a birth defect affecting the spinal column.
-It progresses from a cleft or split like opening in the back part of backbones.
-(The spinal vertebrae).In more severe form, it involves the spinal cord.
-Spina bifida is the most common group of birth defect known as neural tube defect which affects central nervous system (Brain and spinal cord).
-Spina bifida begins in the womb, when the tissues fold to form the neural tube, do not stay closed completely.
+Spina bifida, a neural defect is a birth defect affecting the spinal column.
+It can be very mild to severe in according to the defect or damage in the spinal column.
+Spina bifida begins in the womb, when the tissues fold to form the neural tube.
 This causes an opening in the vertebra which surrounds & protects the spinal cord.
-This occurs just a few weeks or 21 to 28 days after conception usually before the woman knows that she is pregnant.
+This occurs just a few weeks or 21 to 28 days after conception.
+Unfortunately it begins usually before the woman knows that she is pregnant.

-- People with Spina bifida occulta, are always completely a symptomatic.
+- People with Spina bifida occulta, are always completely asymptomatic (No obvious symptoms).

 - Spine, hip, foot, and leg deformities are often due to muscle imbalance.

 - Most common bladder & bowel problems and inability to voluntarily relax the muscles that hold urine in the bladder and stool in the rectum

 - Hydrocephalous affecting about 90% people with Spina bifida

 - Abnormalities at the lower spine are always accompanied by upper spine abnormality (ARNOLD CHIARI MALFORMATION) causing subtle co-ordination.